Last updated Last updated April 27, 2026

 TruthFinder is one of the most popular people-search sites that scour billions of public records to collect and share personal information such as your contact details, address history, social media profiles, dating profiles, employment history, photos, relatives, relationships, court records, criminal records, arrest records, divorce records, and more.

-Part of the PeopleConnect network of data brokers, TruthFinder allows anyone to search for you by name, address, phone number, or email address.
+Part of the PeopleConnect network of data brokers, TruthFinder allows anyone to look you up by name, address, phone number, or email address.
 We recommend that you opt out to prevent others from finding your sensitive information online, especially when criminals could use that data to steal your identity or perpetrate other scams.
-Protect your online privacy with this TruthFinder removal guide.

 Get your information removed fast and with no effort on your part.
 Our automated engine does the work.